Unbounder1/blog-admin-panel/circuit-scan-blog/body.md

 Components also are weird in the sense that their coordinates are not determined by the center but one of the corners, and that means that each direction of rotation will have its own offset.
 Therefor, I had to manually apply a transform for each component's directions.

+On the topic of rotation, I handle it two ways.
+Some components are not extremely rotation dependent like resistors where all that matters is whether or not its horizontal or vertical.
+However, for things such as a voltage source, up and down are both distinguishable so therefor another method is used.

+For the simple horizontal/vertical calculation, all that I do is take the nearest two components in the adjacency list and based on the offset determine R0 or R90

 To ensure small imperfections in the code don't cause disconnectivity, I also have a function to snap all components to a set grid size of 16 pixels, rounding to +- 16 pixels.

 {{ "3" | chapter("Demo") }}

+{ "/demo/circuitscan/" | iframeprocess("Circuit Scan Demo") }

 {{ "4" | chapter("References") }}